CTLife/2ndGS_Pipelines/README.md

 #2ndGS_Pipelines
-###Perl source codes for next generation (second generation) sequencing data analysis by integrating lots of open-source softwares.
+###Perl 5 and R source codes for next generation (second generation) sequencing data analysis by integrating lots of open-source softwares.

 + `CISDA`: ChIP-Seq Data Analyzer (also contains MNase-seq, DNase-seq, ChIP-exo and all ChIPseq-like data.)